 The Transtheoretical Model

-- uses the Stages of Change to integrate the most powerful processes and principles of change from leading theories of counseling and behavior change;
+- uses the stages of change to integrate the most powerful principles and processes of change from leading theories of counseling and behavior change;

 - is based on principles developed from over 35 years of scientific research, intervention development, and scores of empirical studies;

 - applies the results of research funded by over $80 million worth of grants and conducted with over 150,000 research participants; and

 - is currently in use by professionals around the world.

 Stages of change lie at the heart of the TTM.
 The TTM recognizes behavior change as a process that unfolds over time, involving progress through a series of stages.
 While the time a person remains in each stage is variable, the tasks required to move to the next stage are not.
 Certain principles and processes of change work best at each stage to reduce resistance, facilitate progress, and prevent relapse.
 Those principles include decisional balance, self-efficacy, and processes of change.
 Only a minority (usually less than 20%) of a population at risk is prepared to take action at any given time.
 Thus, action-oriented guidance is not well suited for individuals in the early stages.
 Individually tailored guidance based on the TTM results in increased engagement in the change process because it appeals to the whole population rather than the minority ready to take action.

 While progression through the stages of change can occur in a linear fashion, a nonlinear progression is common.
 Often, individuals recycle through the stages or regress to earlier stages from later ones.